Pasni (city): Population

-The population is predominantly Baloch in Passini.
-These Baloch clans include: Kalmati etc. who belong to traditional ruling communities and currently, tend to dominate land ownership and the fishing industry.
-Passini also has many Baloch tribes such as Bizanjo, Barr, Mullahzai, Sangur, Wadaila etc living in this small town, but the working classes have traditionally comprised Med, Darzádag, Puzzh, Maqsoodi, and some of whom are groups that were historically slaves of the ruling families.
-People of East African ancestry commonly known as Kohig or 'sheedis' can also be found in Passini in small numbers; this African lineage is found at low frequency in the rest of Makkuran, as well as Karachi.
+The Pasni population predominantly comprises Baloch clans like Kalmati, who tend to dominate land ownership and the fishing industry.
+Pasni's population also includes Baloch tribes such as Bizanjo, Barr, Mullahzai, Sangur, Wadaila, etc., living in this small town.
+The working classes have traditionally comprised Med, Darzádag, Puzzh, Maqsoodi, and some of whom are groups that were historically slaves of the ruling families.
+People of East African ancestry commonly known as Kohig or 'sheedis' can also be found in Pasni in small numbers; this African lineage is found at low frequency in the rest of Makran, as well as Karachi.
 'Sheedis' are mostly descended from female slaves brought in as concubines in the early 19th century, when slave trade flourished under Omani Sultans whose suzerainty extended over Gwadar till 1958.